Car Accident Lawyers

 - Stress or burdens on you or your family

 When Should You Hire an Attorney After a Car Accident?

 If you’ve been injured in a car accident, call the Boise car accident lawyers at Parke Gordon Law Firm immediately.
-Many people have lost money by not contacting an attorney and failing to properly document their injuries, failing to obtain necessary diagnostic tests, speaking to the adverse insurance company and saying something detrimental to their case.
+Many people have lost money by not contacting an attorney, failing to properly document their injuries, failing to obtain necessary diagnostic tests, speaking to the adverse insurance company and/or saying something detrimental to their case.
 There’s no need to risk hurting the value of your car accident case.
 Call the experienced Boise car accident lawyers at Parke Gordon now at (208) 322-7274.

 Free Case Review for Your Car Crash